vek0ng/solace-psp-rootless/README.md

 1000
 ```

-We will use similar checks like above to see what Podman or Docker is doing with running processes on the host and in container namespaces thoughout these tests.
+We will use similar checks like above to see what Podman is doing with running processes on the host and in container namespaces thoughout these tests.

 ## 2 - How Podman Compares With Docker